osteele/p5-server/README.md

 ## Overview

-**New feature: the server caches requests to known CDN servers (JSDelivr, Skypack, Unpkg).
-If your sketch uses libraries from these locations – as the generated files do — and if your sketch while you have internet service, you can run it later while you are offline.**
+**New feature: “airplane mode”.
+The server caches requests to known CDN servers (JSDelivr, Skypack, Unpkg).
+A sketch that uses libraries from these servers – as the files that this package generates do — can run without an internet connection, after the cache is warmed.
+See [here](./docs/proxy-cache.md) for more details.**

-**p5-server** is a command-line interface for [p5.js](https://p5js.org/).
-It provides a web server with live reload, that knows how to serve JavaScript-only sketches and to figure out which libraries a sketch needs in order to run.
+**p5-server** is a development server for [p5.js](https://p5js.org/).
+It provides a web server with live reload, and command-line tools to generate HTML and JavaScript templates.
+The server can serve JavaScript-only sketches (that do not require an HTML file); it figures out which libraries a sketch needs in order to run.

 ![Directory listing in the browser](docs/screenshot.png)

-You can use it develop sketches, or to browse a collection of sketches in a directory.
+p5-server can be used to develop sketches; or to browse a collection of sketches in a directory.

 [![Using the split view to explore a collection of sketches.
 Click to see a higher-resolution version.](docs/explore.gif)](https://images.osteele.com/p5-server/explore-fullsize.gif)